Centered movement

 • Place your shoulders against the shoulder block on the Reformer, but do not push against them.
 Instead, gently rest both of your shoulders on the spine.
 Then, lift the weight of your head off your shoulders.
 Notice how this lightens your posture.

 3. When you breathe during any exercise, observe how your chest, shoulders, and upper back respond.
-Deepen your breath while keeping your shoulders soft and your core engaged but also allow your chest to get bigger with air and increase in volume.
+Deepen your breath while keeping your shoulders soft and your core engaged, and allow your chest to get bigger with air and increase in volume.

 The more you become aware of your patterns, the more you break their hold.
 At the end of each day, take 5 minutes to reflect on your observations.
 Ask yourself: